 UKPASS course code: G50075

-Duration: One year full-time (with optional one year placement available), two to six years part-time.
+Duration: One year full-time (with optional one year placement available), 18 months for January starts, two to six years part-time.

 Start Date: September (a January start may be available after consultation with the course leader, otherwise September start for all modes of study)